-In our book, it is certainly preferable for clients and mediators to be in the same room, able to ‘feel’ and respond to changes in atmosphere.
-But equally we’re in no doubt that it’s much better to have a well managed online mediation than not to have it.
+In our book, it is certainly preferable for clients and mediators to be in the same room.
+They are able to ‘feel’ and respond to changes in the atmosphere.
+But equally, we’re in no doubt that it’s much better to have a well managed online mediation than not to have it.

 Effective workplace mediation online

 There has been ample opportunity for people to hone their communication skills for the online world, so perhaps we’ve all got better at that.
 As mediators who always work as a pair, we’ve also learned a thing or two about applying our co-mediation skills to minimise the ‘remote’ of remote working.
 And we’ve been taking advantage of the flexibility of mediation to make it comfortable and effective for our online clients.